 Prior to the Annual Business Meeting, the President shall appoint a Manager of an Elections Committee.
 By May 1, the Manager of the Nominating Committee shall present a slate of candidates for office for the coming fiscal year.
 Following the presentation of candidates by the Nominating Committee, the Manager of the Elections Committee shall prepare ballots to designate the names on the slate of nominees for elective office, including spaces for write-in votes.
-All Ballots shall be returnable to the Manager of the Tellers Committee by mail.
+All Ballots shall be returnable to the Manager of the Tellers Committee by mail or email.
 A majority shall constitute an election.
 Vacancies during term of office shall be filled by a person recommended by the President and ratified by the Board of Directors, except as provided in Article V, Section 6.

 ARTICLE VIll – Meetings

 Section 1.
 Meeting Schedule